ArtsFarmington presents: Keyboard Festival

 REGION — ArtsFarmington invites the public to join us online for Keyboard Festival, a three-performance virtual series featuring the following artists:

-• April 10 at 7:30 – harpsichord, Rebecca Pechefsky, affiliated with Brooklyn Baro- que

-• April 17 at 7:30 – fortepiano, David Kim, Associate Professor of Music at Whitman College
+This week, on Saturday, April 17 at 7:30, the featured performer will be fortepiano, David Kim, Associate Professor of Music at Whitman College

-• April 24 at 7:30 – pianoforte, George Lopez, Beckwith Artist-in-Residence at Bowdoin College

 Each concert will be in the form of a lecture/recital performed on the initial presentation date with viewing available for 30 days.
 Sign up now for the whole series or individual concerts.
 Tickets can be purchased at https://www.artsfarmington.org – $10 per household for an individual concert, or $25 for the series.

-Program: Rebecca will present a lecture-recital on five different harpsichords which are reproductions of harpsichords from the 16th through the 18th centuries.
-She will discuss the different instruments and play several pieces by different composers of the period.

-The program will include pieces by J.S.
-Bach, François Couperin, Girolamo Frescobaldi, and William Byrd, as well as several other composers, some of whom are rarely heard today, such as Christophe Moyreau of Orléans.
+Artist Profiles: April 17 at 7:30 – fortepiano, David Kim, Associate Professor of Music at Whitman College.
+Hailed by Malcolm Bilson as a musician “who will doubtless make an important contribution to the musical life of this country,” pianist and fortepianist David Hyun-su Kim holds degrees from Harvard, Yale, and Cornell Universities, and a doctorate from the New England Conservatory of Music in Boston.
+He has performed internationally, with past appearances throughout the United States, Canada, Austria, Germany, Belgium, the United Kingdom, South Korea and Australia.
+His concerts have been praised as “emotionally expansive” and “idiomatically perfect,” and, after a 2013 performance, Camilla Cai, Professor Emerita of Music at Kenyon College, wrote that “his interpretations are spectacular.”
+More information about David can be viewed at: davidkimpiano.com

+Program: David will present a lecture-recital introducing us to a 5-octave fortepiano, that would have been familiar to Beethoven, showcasing some of its distinctive technical features.
+This particular piano was built by world-renowned builder Rodney Regier in Freeport, Maine, and is a Walter replica ca 1800, Vienna.
+(For more information, please visit: rjregierfortepianos.com).
+The fortepiano preceded the development of the modern-day piano (pianoforte), and David will illustrate some of the central differences.
+He will present an all-Beethoven program specifically selected to take advantage of the expressive possibilities unique to the instrument.

-A recording of her concert will be available for one month following the initial showing.
-She will be available for questions and answers as part of the live Zoom panel discussion with the other two artists in the series on May 2 from 4 to 5:30 p.m.
+A recording of his concert will be available for one month following the initial showing.
+He will be available for questions and answers as part of the live Zoom panel discussion with the other two artists in the series on May 2 from 4 to 5:30 p.m.

 Comments are not available on this story.